NuNetwork/nunetwork.github.io/_pages/about/faqs.md

 #### Could NuBits become worth nothing?

 Yes, of course.
 In reality all currencies, stocks, commodities & most investment options carry this risk.
 Even more-so digital currencies and most blockchain projects being different & new are inherently considered high-risk.
 Over time many digital currencies & perhaps even bitcoin could become value-less.
-However as crypto-currencies grow in global Market Share their utility & logevity alone will drastically reduce this risk.We could easily see a day where cryptocurrencies are the staple medium for transactions & transfers of value.
+However as crypto-currencies grow in global Market Share their utility & logevity alone will drastically reduce this risk.
+We could easily see a day where cryptocurrencies are the staple medium for transactions & transfers of value.

 #### There are other digital currencies that are claiming to be worth $1.00 US.
 Which is the best?